School of Education

 Majors

-The following teacher education majors leading to endorsement for a WI teaching license are available:
+The following teacher education majors lead to WI teaching license endorsement:

 B.S. = Bachelor of Science